will-krisley/marketing-website/README.md

 # small-siglepage1
-A small website to be used in digital marketing.
+A small website to be used for you.